Lambert-Nguyen/cosmo-management/docs/backend/ENVIRONMENT_SWITCHING_GUIDE.md

 ## 🎯 **Overview**

-The Aristay project uses a simple environment parameter system that allows you to switch between development, testing, and production configurations with a single command.
+The Cosmo Management project uses a simple environment parameter system that allows you to switch between development, testing, and production configurations with a single command.
 This system integrates with your existing `.env` file structure and requires minimal changes to your workflow.

 ## 🔧 **How It Works**